 When looking at salary distribution in the ‘West’, you will have a distribution curve something like this:

-If you compare this to the distribution of salaries in the Philippines, it would look something like this:
+However, if you compare the distribution of salaries in the Philippines and the “West”, it would look something like this:

 Here’s an explanation of what we see: